The Music Playground – A Camp Where Music Meets Imagination

 The Harbor Country Singers community choir is a community outreach of the nonprofit School of American Music and is supported by a grant from the Pokagon Fund and donations to the choir.
 Thanks to Petite Acres for hosting the sing-along.

-Jazz Fest 2026 - Save the Date
+Jazz Fest 2026 - The Art of the Song

-Friday, September 18 - Sunday, September 20, 2026
+Friday, September 18

 Producer: Heidi Smith